camfindlay/silverstripe-framework/docs/en/05_Contributing/02_Request_for_comment.md

 This is part of the SilverStripe core decision-making process and addresses the gap between the idea phase and the pull request submission (and merge).

 The rationale behind this process is to:
- * Improve visibility on how the decisions made, producing a more open community mood
+ * Encourage visibility on decision making
  * Clarity on what the proposal is, its rationale and impact
  * Reduce unnecessary work when coding large features is done without community and core-committers buy-in
- * Improved likelihood of an optimal solution being merged - the pressure is much higher to approve the change if the coding has already been done (it’s much easier to make adjustments in the design phase)
+ * Improved likelihood of an optimal solution being merged

 The important thing to understand about the RFCs is that these are NOT a way to request features.
 Rather, they are a way to bring clarity so people understand what change is being proposed.